ducvan0212/asp_explain/README.md

 ./run.sh <experiment-folder> <instance-type>
 ```

-instance-type can be "blockworld" or "logistics"
+instance-type can be "blockworld", "logistics" or "rovers"

 E.g

 ```